-The Group's cash and cash equivalents, excluding bank deposits pledged and fixed deposits with maturity of more than three months, amounted to approximately S\$9.6 million as at 31 December 2023, representing a decrease of approximately S\$2.9 million from the cash and cash equivalents balance of S\$12.5 million as at 31 December 2022.
+Cash and cash equivalents, excluding pledged fixed deposits, amounted to approximately S\$7.6 million as at 31 December 2024, representing a decrease of approximately S\$2.0 million from the cash and cash equivalents balance of S\$9.6 million as at 31 December 2023.

-Net cash generated from operating activities.
+Net cash generated from operating activities

-The Group's net cash generated from operating activities was approximately \$\$0.7 million, mainly due to higher operating profit, partially offset by cash outflows for trade and other payables and contract liabilities.
+The Group's net cash generated from operating activities was approximately S\$5.0 million.
+This was mainly due to increase in cash collection from major projects.

-Net cash flows used in investing activities.
+Net cash flows used in investing activities

-Net cash used in investing activities during FY2023 amounted to approximately S\$3.6 million as a result of purchase of the 209 Henderson Road freehold building.
+Net cash used in investing activities during FY2024 amounted to approximately S\$0.4 million due to purchase of property, plant and equipment.